jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3b.md

 - In 1717, it was £323,434.
 - In 1727, the interest of most of the public debts was reduced to 4%.
 - In 1753 and 1757, it was reduced to 3.5-3%.
 It further increased the sinking fund.

-28 A sinking fund is instituted for the payment of old debts.

-However, it facilitates very much the contracting of new debts.
-It is a subsidiary fund always at hand to be mortgaged to help any other doubtful fund for a state exigency.
-I will show gradually whether this sinking fund was more frequently applied to pay old debts or contract new ones.